 Private collection

-I. Grabar served art as a painter and artist, as an art historian and critic.
-His path as a painter is very long, and there are few artists who can show their work, written over a period of more than sixty years.
-And I.E. Grabar at his anniversary exhibition in 1951 showed both the works of the end of the last century, and those on which the last strokes were laid just before the opening day.
+I. Grabar served art as a painter and artist, as an art historian and as an art critic.
+His path as a painter is very long, and there are few artists who can show their works painted over more than sixty years.
+A I.E. At his anniversary exhibition in 1951, Grabar demonstrated both works from the end of the last century and those that had received the final touches just before the vernissage.

-He could never just contemplate the world around him and always sought to capture it in paint.
-For I. Grabar, the artist is characterized mainly by two pictorial genres - landscape and portrait.
-He discovered a new Russian landscape, and not every painter has been given the happiness of seeing the former in a new way, of showing the unusual in the ordinary.
+He could never simply contemplate the world around him and always strived to capture it in colors.
+I. Grabar the artist is characterized mainly by two painting genres - landscape and portrait.
+He discovered a new Russian landscape, and not every painter is given the happiness of seeing the old in a new way, of showing the unusual in the ordinary.

 oil on canvas, 25x33.5

-This theme particularly strongly captured the artist in the first decade of our century, and subsequently reminded of itself more than once.
-According to I. Grabar himself, he always strove for "objective truth in painting"; set himself as an educational task "to convey nature to a complete illusion, to the point of impossibility to distinguish where the nature is, and where the canvas with the painting is."
+This theme especially captured the artist in the first decade of our century, and subsequently reminded of itself more than once.
+According to I. Grabar himself, he always strived for “objective truth in painting”; He set himself the educational task of “conveying nature to the point of complete illusion, to the point of impossibility of distinguishing between nature and canvas with painting.”

 1904